A topic from the subject of Literature Review in Chemistry.

 Introduction

 Chemical kinetics is the study of the rates of chemical reactions.
-It seeks to understand how the rate of a reaction changes with various factors, such as temperature, concentration of reactants, and presence of a catalyst.
+It seeks to understand how the rate of a reaction changes with various factors, such as temperature, concentration of reactants, and the presence of a catalyst.
 Chemical kinetics is important in many fields, including industrial chemistry, environmental science, and biochemistry.

 Basic Concepts